-We are pleased to announce the V USP Doctoral Consortium in Accounting Research, which will take place at FEA-USP, Sao Paulo-SP, on July 23-24, 2019.
+We are pleased to announce the VI USP Doctoral Consortium in Accounting Research, which will take place on July 28-29, 2020.
+For the first time, the Consortium will be held 100% ONLINE.
 The Consortium aims to help both master’s and doctoral students improve the quality of their dissertations/theses and the impact of their research, both at the national and international levels.
-It will also contribute to the integration of graduate students with their colleagues from other Brazilian graduate programs in Accounting and related areas, as well as with international and Brazilian researchers.
+It also contributes to the integration of students with their colleagues from other graduate programs in Accounting and related areas, as well as with international and Brazilian researchers.
+Participation in the Consortium is FREE OF CHARGE.
 The language of the event is English.

 Lucas Barros, University of Sao Paulo